 Editions and Pricing

 Aside from the specially priced versions for Sage accounting customers, there are also two Sage CRM standalone editions – Sage CRM 100 and Sage CRM 200.
 The list pricing for Sage CRM 200 is $3,995 for the server license and $795 per named user license.
-Update: the named user license price will increase to $995 on August 1, 2013.
+Update: the named user license price will is now $1,095.
 This is a one time purchase.
-Annual software maintenance and technical support costs 21% of the total list price for the top tier.
+Annual software maintenance and technical support costs 25% of the total list price for the top tier.

 Salesforce has a variety of editions, ranging from $5 per user per month to $250 per user per month, on an ongoing basis.
 There can be additional fees for things such as extra storage and additional features, including knowledge base and field service.
 Premier support plans are available for an additional fee.